HCanCaglar/DSA210_Fear_and_Hunger/README.md

 ## Machine Learning Integration

-To move beyond descriptive statistics and validate the underlying relationships in the dataset, supervised machine learning models were applied to both weapon and status effect data.
+To move beyond descriptive statistics and validate the underlying relationships in the dataset, supervised machine learning models of Linear Regression and K-nearest neşghbours were applied and compared with each other, to both weapon and status effect data.

 ### Weapon Usefulness Prediction
 A **multiple linear regression model** was trained to predict the `UsefulnessScore` of each weapon based on key numeric and categorical features, including `ATK`, acquisition frequency, and drop type.
 Categorical acquisition methods (`RNG`, `Guaranteed`, `Enemy Drop`) were encoded using multi-label binarization.
 The model achieved an R² of ~0.999, confirming that `UsefulnessScore` is strongly and linearly correlated with measurable attributes.